Heartbeat Scarf, a Crochet Valentine Pattern

 Finishing

 Weave in all ends underneath the stitches of the same color.
 Try to keep the back looking neat since scarves don’t usually stay perfectly flat and people will probably see the underside of the scarf.
-Block if needed.
+Block to measurements.
 Finished!

-If you would like an ad-free PDF of this crochet Valentine pattern, you can purchase that on Ravelry, Etsy, or LoveCrafts.
+If you would like an ad-free PDF of this crochet Valentine pattern, you can purchase that on Ravelry or Etsy.

 This is a great idea!
 Thank you so much for sharing the pattern!